microsoft/nova-agent/TRANSPARENCY.md

 ## Evaluation
 NOVA was evaluated on its ability to complete histopathology data analysis via the SlideQuest benckmark that captures 4 categories of tasks, including pyramidal data interrogation (DataQA), cellular analysis (CellularQA), histology region of interest understanding (PatchQA) and gigapixel slide level experimentation (SlideQA).
-A detailed discussion of our evaluation methods and results can be found in our paper at: [link, TBD paper not archived yet]
+A detailed discussion of our evaluation methods and results can be found in [our paper](https://arxiv.org/abs/2511.11324)

 ### Evaluation methods
 We used Accuracy to measure NOVA’s performance.
 We enforced structured json outputs in SlideQuest enabling us to measure an accuracy score based on soft matching of the outputs against a predefined ground truth.